 There are restrictions on the use of this collection.
 Users must sign an agreement stating that they understand these restrictions before they will be given access to the collection.

-The records of the Jacoby Club may contain information about individuals who had no voice in the disposition of the collection.
-The Massachusetts Historical Society does not claim ownership to the literary rights (copyright) of documents in the records of the Jacoby Club.
+The Jacoby Club records contain correspondence and other materials created by individuals who had no voice in the disposition of the collection.
+The Massachusetts Historical Society does not claim ownership to the literary rights (copyright) of letters and manuscripts written by individuals in this collection.
 The Massachusetts Historical Society cannot give permission to publish or quote from documents by individuals for whom it does not hold copyright.
 Use of these materials does not imply permission to publish.
 It is the sole responsibility of the researcher to obtain formal permission from the owners of the literary rights (copyright) to publish or quote from documents in this collection.

-Photocopies are for personal use only.
-Personal use photocopies may not be donated or deposited in other libraries or archives, or made available to other researchers without the written permission of the Massachusetts Historical Society.
+All reproductions, including photocopies and digital photographs, are for personal use only.
+Personal use copies may not be donated or deposited in other libraries or archives, or made available to other researchers without the written permission of the Massachusetts Historical Society.

 Jacoby Club records, Massachusetts Historical Society.